shipth-is/cli/docs/apple/apiKey.md

 #### Description

-Creates an App Store Connect API Key in your Apple Developer account and saves the private key in your ShipThis account
+Creates an App Store Connect API Key in your Apple Developer account.
+Saves the private key in your ShipThis account.

 #### Help Output